Fecal Occult Blood Test

 Description of Test

 Use the instructions to set up the kit when you are ready to have a bowel movement.
 The kit should allow you to collect 3 samples.
 Some kits have a disposable container that can be used to pass the bowel movement into.
 Other kits have tissue paper or plastic wrap that can be put in the toilet to keep the stool from getting into the water.

-Another option is to turn off the water valve to the toilet tank and flush the toilet a couple of times to empty most of the water out of the toilet bowl.
+You can also turn off the water valve to the toilet tank and flush the toilet a couple of times.
+This will empty most of the water out of the toilet bowl.
 When ready, pass the bowel movement into the bowl.
 Collect the sample, then turn the water back on.

 How Long Will It Take?